 Not sure which Alexa device is best for your needs?
 Check out our Amazon Alexa buying guide.

 At just $27.99, Aukey's Wi-Fi Plug is compact, easy to use and an excellent pick for smart-home owners on a budget.
 Using the Aukey Home app, you can automate your plug to turn on and off in response to time, temperature, humidity, weather and air quality.
-The device also works with Google Assistant and IFTTT.
+The device also works with Google Assistant.

 Like its predecessor, the Fire TV, the Amazon Fire TV Cube gives Alexa control of your TV, cable box and other streaming equipment.
 It comes with an intuitive interface, excellent 4K HDR picture quality, and every streaming app from Hulu to Sling and DirecTV Now.
 As a bonus, it ships with the Alexa remote, so you can still navigate manually if Amazon's voice assistant can't find what you're looking for (or if you don't feel like talking).

 The iClever smart plug is not only small enough to leave an adjacent outlet open, but it's also a breeze to set up.
 Plus, it has way more advanced features than most other plugs.
 You can create scenes, and automate your plug to turn on and off based on various conditions, including temperature, humidity, weather, pollution, sunrise and sunset.
 And with a two-pack at just $20, it's one of the cheapest smart plugs on the market.